Tools I Use

 Cost

 The last thing I want to do is commit my clients to an expensive tool, whether it be due to licensing, hosting, or maintenance costs.
 I like to use open source tools when possible, but also recognize that sometimes a paid tool is the best choice if it offers us the features we need sooner and with less initial effort.
 This is a tricky thing to balance because developing custom tools will almost always lead to savings in the long term, but require significant investment in the short term.
-Regardless, it’s a question of communicating the tradeoffs to the client and working together to make the best decision.
+Regardless, it’s a question of communicating the trade-offs to the client and working together to make the best decision.

 The tools: